maglietti/explore-ai3/tutorials/first-java-app/06-implementing-queries.md

 - Monitoring coverage in specific neighborhoods
 - Analyzing vehicle distribution in high-traffic areas
 - Identifying vehicles that might be affected by localized events

+> **Checkpoint #3**: Make sure you understand:
+>
+> - How to use the `BETWEEN` operator for range filtering
+> - How the query uses both geographic and time-based filtering
+> - How to create your own bounding box for a different geographic area

 ## Query: Finding Delayed Vehicles